 Career prospects

 Geographical mobility and a flexible attitude to work are useful, particularly at the start of your career.
-Being willing to move around in order to gain relevant experience will help you build up a strong portfolio, a network of contacts and lead to more opportunities.
+Gaining experience in different roles or projects will help you build up a strong portfolio, a network of contacts and lead to more opportunities.

-Once you've gained experience, you're likely to specialise in a specific area such as oil and gas, mining or the environment.
+Once you've gained experience, you're likely to specialise in a specific area such as oil and gas, mining, environmental consultancy, decarbonisation projects, water quality or critical minerals.
 Progress will depend on your interests and the opportunities available in your chosen sector.

-For experienced geochemists, there are also opportunities to move into consultancy-based project work in the oil industry or in environmental consultancy.
+For experienced geochemists, there are also opportunities to move into consultancy-based project work in the oil industry or in areas such as land remediation, environmental monitoring and sustainable resource use.
 Building up a network of contacts through contract or project work, and by attending events and conferences, is crucial to successful freelancing.

 Career progress within the academic field depends on having an active research profile.
-Occasionally, individuals within academia move into consultancy work or employment with an environmental body or oil and gas company.
+Occasionally, individuals within academia move into consultancy work or employment with an environmental body, a renewable energy organisation or a critical minerals company, as well as oil and gas operators.